 The Council is committed to working in partnership with parents and their representative organisations, for example Voice4Parents.
-This statement has been produced in collaboration with Voice4Parents, and we are in early discussions about possible future directions.
+The voice of children and young people will be represented by Hy5 the young people forum.
 The council is committed to developing services in partnership with those who use them and providers.
-This ‘co-production’ approach is embedded into our commissioning and procurement philosophy.
-The possible future directions include:

 The short break services statement is approved and overseen by the Special Educational Needs & Disabilities and Commissioning Partnership Board.
 The Board meets half-termly and comprises representation from parents, young people, social care, health and education professionals, voluntary sector partners and parents.

-In partnership with Voice 4 Parents and Changing Our Lives the statement will be reviewed annually to keep it up to date.
+In partnership with Voice 4 Parents and Hy5 the statement will be reviewed annually to keep it up to date.
 We will consult before making changes to ensure our short breaks continue to reflect the needs of families living in Wolverhampton who have children with disabilities.

 We will make sure our Short Breaks Service Statement is published on the Local Offer and other online information services.
-Through our partnerships with Voice 4 Parents and the Information Advice and Support Service, we will make sure that families have access to our Local Offer.
+Through our partnerships with Voice 4 Parents, Hy5 and the Information Advice and Support Service, we will make sure that families have access to our Local Offer.

 The Short Breaks strategy and the local offer is part of an overarching commitment to supporting people in the city to live the most fulfilling lives possible.
 The strategy links to the Council’s vision for the city, and is closely associated with the following: